 That’s not necessarily an official announcement, but it sounds like Johnson is more than up for it, and the man, much like Vin Diesel, seems to have the power to will any project he wants into existence.
 Must be nice.

 Even before that, however, there was some movement.
 In November of 2019, Hobbs & Shaw producer Hiram Garcia, when asked about a sequel, said, “it’s all in the works.”
 He even hinted that the events of Fast & Furious 9, which has been delayed until 2021, may influence the follow-up.

 When Does Hobbs & Shaw 2 Come Out?

 This is a big looming question.
 And right now, it’s one without an answer.
-Though the wheels are turning, Universal has yet to officially greenlight anything.
+Though the wheels are turning, they’re going very slowly.
 Again, it appears to be inescapable, but it’s early going.
-Dwayne Johnson’s comments came at the end of March, and it certainly doesn’t sound like there’s much in place yet.
+Dwayne Johnson’s comments came at the end of March 2020, and it certainly doesn’t sound like there’s much in place yet.

 Like many movies, big and small, Hobbs & Shaw 2 has probably felt the impact of COVID-19.
 Most productions have shuttered for safety concerns.
 With everyone hunkered down and quarantined, that makes it difficult to have production meetings, interview potential creatives, and generally move a project forward.

 With all of the uncertainty surrounding who’s going to be involved, not to mention we still don’t when business will return to something that even resembles normal, the release date is still up in the air.

 Even if they come out of quarantine firing on all cylinders, the earliest likely date seems sometime in 2022, but 2023 seems more likely at this time.
 Hobbs & Shaw came out in August 2019, and following that path might give them plenty of time to put the sequel together and crank up the marketing machine.
 It also gives them a little more than a year after F9.